SECRETS IN THE FAIRY CHIMNEYS

 “This is no time for us to argue.
 We are in big trouble.
 We must find our way out of here.”

 “Stop that!
 This is no time for your sarcastic poking at me, sister.”
-Ahmet sounded far more confident than he felt.
+Ahmet sounded far more confident than he should have.
 “We need to think like the amateur archeologists we are.”

 “Hah!
 You said it!
-Amateur!
-Yelda was choking back a sob.
+Amateur!”
+Yelda choked back a sob.

 “Get up,” Ahmet demanded.
-Their terrible situation was taking a firm hold on his gut, and he had to muster all his machismo to push down his own panic.
+His terror was rising.
+He had to muster all his macho to push down the panic.
 They had fallen through the floor of an unexplored cave and no one back at the camp knew where they were.

 Yelda got up feeling the seat of her pants.
 “I am either bleeding, or there is water here,” she said.
 “Did you lose the flashlight?”